varchita/JSON-Parser/README.md

-# Blij
+# JSON

-JSON Parser which reads the input string, validates and outputs whether it is a JSON string or not
+JSON Parser that takes input as a string and gives whether it is valid JSON string or not.

-Version - 1

-Basic parts validations - Single key and value(null/number/string/boolean/object/array)

-Version - 2

-with multiple values..